FlorianLemarchand/formation_eavesdropping_denoising/PW1.md

         # Down-Sample the image
         stride4 = im1[0:-1:4, 0:-1:4, :]
         stride8 = im1[0:-1:8, 0:-1:8, :]
+	_Print/display the resulting shapes and images to understand the commands._

    5. Compute horizontal and vertical gradients